openlegend/core-rules/core/SRD.md

 **Effect:** As a free action on your turn, you may enter a battle trance.
 While entranced, you have advantage 1 on all attacks.
 Additionally, your Toughness and Resolve defenses are increased by 3.
-If you are not wearing armor, your Guard defense is also increased by 3.
+If your armor bonus is less than 3, it becomes 3.
 If you take three consecutive turns without making an attack roll against an enemy creature, the battle trance ends.
 When the battle trance ends, you automatically suffer 1 level of the [*fatigue bane*](#fatigued).

 ## Battlefield Defender